WebShark025/TheZigZagProject/README.md

 # The ZigZag project!

-WARNING: This project is nearly abandoned! :D

-It's actually because I think that my code isnt stable.
-And it needs time to get better ;) Anyways, it's open and you can use it!
+WARNING: ZigZag v1 is completely abandoned and will receive no further updates!

+If you wish to use the ZigZag project for easier and faster interaction with Telegram API, use https://github.com/WebShark025/ZigZag-v2-Base

 -----------

 The official ZigZag project!

-Actually I made this to learn python &amp; Telegram bot API

-But now it's going furthur than learning python xD

-Special thanks to Iman Daneshi that gave me the idea to learn python.. lol..

 This page will get updated after the first stable release.

 # Installation

-To install the bot, executes these commands one by one:
+To install the bot, execute these commands one by one:

 ```
 git clone https://github.com/WebShark025/TheZigZagProject